 Take advantage of a welcome offer when you go to make your first wager in Arizona.

-Here’s the quick rundown on all the legal sportsbooks you can expect in Arizona this September.
+Here’s the quick rundown on all the biggest legal online sportsbooks and sports betting apps in Arizona.

 DraftKings Sportsbook is a household name in the world of sports betting.
-DraftKings Arizona is poised to be a major player when online sports betting goes live, having already signed an exclusive partnership with the PGA Tour’s Waste Management Phoenix Open at TPC Scottsdale.Advertising Disclosure
+DraftKings Arizona is a major player now that online sports betting is live, having signed an exclusive partnership with the PGA Tour’s Waste Management Phoenix Open at TPC Scottsdale.Advertising Disclosure

 DraftKings got started in the world of daily fantasy sports (DFS), and as one of the only states that never legalized DFS, bettors in Arizona are hungry to get in on the action.
 The DraftKings online and mobile sportsbook is extremely user-friendly and it’s a great choice for anyone placing their first wager in the Grand Canyon State.